Blue Velvet (film): Casting

 The cast of Blue Velvet included several then-relatively unknown actors.

 Lynch met Isabella Rossellini at a restaurant, and offered her the role of Dorothy Vallens.
-Rossellini had gained some exposure before the film for her Lancôme ads in the early 1980s and for being the daughter of actress Ingrid Bergman and Italian film director Roberto Rossellini.
+Helen Mirren had been Lynch's first choice for the role.
+Rossellini had gained some exposure before the film for her Lancôme ads in the early 1980s and for being the daughter of actress Ingrid Bergman and director Roberto Rossellini.
 After completion of the film, during test screenings, ICM Partners—the agency representing Rossellini—immediately dropped her as a client.
 Furthermore, the nuns at the school in Rome that Rossellini attended in her youth called to say they were praying for her.

 Kyle MacLachlan had played the central role in Lynch's critical and commercial failure Dune (1984), a science fiction epic based on the novel of the same name.
 MacLachlan later became a recurring collaborator with Lynch, who remarked: "Kyle plays innocents who are interested in the mysteries of life.
 He's the person you trust enough to go into a strange world with."
+Val Kilmer was offered a role in the film, but he turned it down as felt it was too "graphic" for him, a decision he later regretted.
+Dourif and Stockwell also rejoined Lynch from Dune.

-Dennis Hopper was the biggest "name" in the film, having starred in Easy Rider (1969).
+Dennis Hopper was the best-known actor in the film, having directed and starred in Easy Rider (1969).
 Hopper—said to be Lynch's third choice (Michael Ironside has stated that Frank was written with him in mind)—accepted the role, reportedly having exclaimed, "I've got to play Frank!
-I am Frank!" as Hopper confirmed in the Blue Velvet "making-of" documentary The Mysteries of Love, produced for the 2002 special edition.
+I am Frank!"
 Harry Dean Stanton and Steven Berkoff both turned down the role of Frank because of the violent content in the film.

-Laura Dern (then 18 years old) was cast, after various already successful actresses had turned it down; among these had been Molly Ringwald.
+Laura Dern, then 18 years old, was cast as Sandy after several already-successful actresses turned the role down, one among those being Molly Ringwald.
+At the time, Dern was enrolled at UCLA as a psychology student, but she dropped out two days into the semester to work on the film.

 Shooting

 Principal photography of Blue Velvet began in August 1985 and completed in November.
 The film was shot at EUE/Screen Gems studio in Wilmington, North Carolina, which also provided the exterior scenes of Lumberton.
 The scene with a raped and battered Dorothy proved to be particularly challenging.
 Several townspeople arrived to watch the filming with picnic baskets and rugs, against the wishes of Rossellini and Lynch.
-However, they continued filming as normal, and when Lynch yelled cut, the townspeople had left.
+However, they continued filming as normal, and when Lynch yelled cut, the townspeople left.
 As a result, police told Lynch they were no longer permitted to shoot in any public areas of Wilmington.

-The Carolina Apartments on 5th and Market St in downtown Wilmington served as the location central to the story, with the adjacent Kenan fountain featured prominently in many shots.
-The building is also the birthplace and deathplace of noted artist Claude Howell.
+The Carolina Apartments in downtown Wilmington served as Dorothy's apartment building, with the adjacent Kenan fountain featured prominently in many shots.
+The building is also the birth place and death place of noted artist Claude Howell.
 The apartment building stands today, and the Kenan fountain was refurbished in 2020 after sustaining heavy damage during Hurricane Florence.